WhiteUsagi18/WhiteUsagi18.github.io/_posts/026-02-25-expressway.md

 ## Gaining Access
 ### Attack Strategy
-So based on the information we have gather, we have a valid transformation, a group name, and the aggressive mode is allowed, then we can capture the hash and crack it to get the password.
+So based on the information we have gather, we have a valid transformation, a group name, and the aggressive mode is allowed, then we can capture the hash and crack it to get the PSK.

 ### Capturing the hash
 ```